BUGS-NYU/TerminalWorkshop/README.md

 ____________________
 ### 4. .sh, python, javac, java

 - [ ] Nadira asked me to write some computer thingy?
-A program or something, that lets us see only the third joke from the ‘jokes.txt’ text file?
+A program or something, that lets us see only the third joke from the 'jokes.txt' text file?
 Well I know the third joke is on lines 8 and 9.
 Can you help?

 	```
 	$ nano third_joke.sh